 Troubleshooting Android Manifest and Device Filtering

-The Amazon Appstore uses your app manifest to determine an app’s compatibility with Fire devices.
-When you upload your APK in the Amazon Appstore, the APK Files tab highlights incompatibilities between your manifest and the capabilities of devices you are targeting.
+The Amazon Appstore uses your app manifest to determine an app's compatibility with Fire devices.
+When you upload your Android binary file in the Amazon Appstore, the App Information tab highlights incompatibilities between your manifest and the capabilities of devices you are targeting.
 Use the troubleshooting information here to better understand any error messages related to device support.

-If you are planning to update your APK, you must fix compatibility issues in your manifest in order to maintain your current device support.
+If you are planning to update your binary file , you must fix compatibility issues in your manifest in order to maintain your current device support.
 If you do not fix compatibility issues, your app will not be available on devices that have been flagged.

 This article describes common incompatibility messages and potential resolutions.
 For more information about the Amazon Appstore’s manifest filtering, see these topics:

-Also see the Troubleshooting section in the instructions for uploading your APK.
+Also see the Troubleshooting section in the instructions for uploading your app's binary file.